CLappin/test/workspace.examples/readme.md

 # RTG4 Development Kit Mi-V Sample Designs for Libero v12.3
+This folder contains the Tcl scripts that build the Libero design projects.
 Sample Mi-V Libero Projects for the RTG4 Development Kit.
 The file consist of Tcl scripts that are executed in Libero SoC to generate the sample desings.